Boosted Poker

 1. Boosted Poker

-The deepest browser-based card game on this list.
-Texas Hold'em with two new layers: power-up cards you draw each hand (peek, swap, freeze, mulligan, etc.) and random table modifiers (wrap-around straights, four-card flushes, three hole cards).
+Texas Hold'em with two layers added: power-up cards you draw each hand (peek, swap, freeze, mulligan) and random table modifiers (wrap-around straights, four-card flushes, three hole cards).
 Tournaments end in 10–15 minutes.
-Mobile-friendly.
-Browser-only — no app, no install.
+The whole game is a real-time WebSocket app with full state recovery — if your friend's hotel Wi-Fi drops mid-hand, they reconnect right back into their seat with their cards intact.

 2. skribbl.io